Pediro/cyb-code-test/README.md

 ## Libraries and Technologies used

-The app has been built in C# Asp.Net Core with a vanilla javascript, html, and css front end.

 Front-end frameworks such as React or Angular were considered at the start but I didn't necessarily need a lot of the features they provide.
-After sitting down and planning the design of the app, it was clear that the work could be done with just javascript and I kept with it.
+After sitting down and planning the design of the app, I believed that I could implement the front-end in vanilla javascript, HTML and CSS.

 In terms of deciding on a back-end, it was purely opinion-based as I knew I could program the server logic quickly in C#.

 Honestly, decisions on the tech stack were all opinion-based.
 I picked the ones I felt most comfortable with but if we required modular elements over many pages I would have gone for React.
 In theory, the rows in the submit and results page are good candidates for modules rather than the for loops I created.
-Similarly, if we wanted to move the back-end logic to serverless AWS lambda then I would have picked nodejs or python due to their shorter warm-up times.
+Similarly, if we wanted to move the back-end logic to serverless AWS lambda then I would have picked nodejs or python due to their shorter warm-up times but I am confident in my choice to use C# here.

-A stretch goal of mine is to port them to svelte and nodejs as they are in the CYB tech stack.

 My libraries include:
 - Newtonsoft.Json, which is the industry accepted package for handing JSON in C#